-The playlist management is perhaps the most useful and powerful of all music players available on Linux.
+Cantatas playlist management is perhaps the most useful and powerful of all music players available on Linux.
 You have your "Stored playlists," and there are also dynamic playlists and smart playlists.
-You can rate songs in your current playlist.
-Cantata can use those ratings and other information such as genre, artist, or any other metadata to make smart playlists.
-You can, for example, make a list of all kpop songs you've rated 4-5 stars.
+You can rate songs in your current playlist and use those ratings and other information such as genre, artist, or any other metadata to make smart playlists.
+You can, for example, make a list of all k-pop songs you have rated between 4 and 5 stars.

 The playlist has a random mode, a consume mode and a repeat mode.
 There is a "priority" system which is very useful if you've set it to random play.
 You can right-click a few songs you'd like to play in the near-future and set them to the highest priority and those will be played in random order before Cantata moves on to randomly play the rest of your playlist.

 Cantata lets you have multiple MPD instances configured and you can easily switch between one on your desktop and one on a Pi or something in the kitchen.

 Overall Cantata is an excellent music player.
 It does everything a music player should and more.
 It is essentially perfect.

 It's mostly fine out of the box.
 You do need to point it to your MPD daemon.
 That's about it.